Jase Mathews

 Areas to Improve

-- **Injury Recovery:** The primary concern is his recovery from a torn ACL suffered early in his senior season.
-He must prove he can return to his pre-injury form and athletic ability to reach his full potential.
+- **Long-Term Health:** The most significant question mark is his recovery from the torn ACL that cut his senior season short.
+He must prove he can return to his pre-injury form and avoid any lingering effects.

-- **Top-End Speed:** While he has sufficient game speed, he is not considered a true speed merchant who will consistently run past defenders on vertical routes.
-Continued development of technique is key to creating separation against elite SEC cornerbacks.
+- **Top-End Speed:** While possessing good quickness, he is not considered a true speed merchant who will consistently run past defensive backs on vertical routes.
+Continued development of his speed will make him a more complete threat.

 College Projection